-A peak with concentrations up to 9.8 ng g-1 is visible in the rBC profile (Fig. 2d) from 22 to 37 cm depth (samples 4 to 6; layer C), corresponding to the first snowfalls recorded after the event.
-This suggests that atmospheric BC was probably scavenged by snow on 25th and 26th June, which is in agreement with a drop in atmospheric eBC concentration observed simultaneously (Fig. 2a).
+(samples 4 to 6; layer C), corresponding to the first snowfalls recorded after the event.
+This suggests that atmospheric BC 185 was probably scavenged by snow on 25th and 26th June, which is in agreement with a drop in atmospheric eBC concentration observed simultaneously (Fig. 2a).
 Wet deposition seems to be the preferential pathway as the rBC peak is spread over the whole accumulated snow layer while dry deposition would rather create a thin and highly concentrated layer.
 Several studies indicate that rBC is mainly scavenged from the atmosphere via wet deposition processes (Cape et al., 2012; Ruppel et al., 2017; Sinha et al., 2018).
-The uppermost two layers (A-B, samples 1 to 3) show very low rBC concentrations (average: 0.21 ng g-1), in agreement with the clean atmospheric conditions that prevailed on 28th and 29th June with eBC concentrations below 10 ng m-3.
-Below the rBC peak, a secondary rBC maximum with 4.5 ng g-1 was observed between 60 and 70 cm in one replicate series, but otherwise average concentrations are low (2.0 ng g-1).
-Except for this secondary maximum, a very good agreement is obtained between the two series of replicate rBC samples (r = 0.90, all samples).
+The uppermost two layers (A-B, samples 1 to 3) show very low rBC concentrations (average: 0.21 ng g-1), in agreement with the clean atmospheric conditions that prevailed on 28^{th} and 29^{th} June with eBC concentrations below 10 ng m-3.
+Below the rBC peak, from 37 to 110 cm depth, rBC concentrations with an average of 2.0 ng g-1 show some variability but no clear trend or peak.
+A very good agreement is obtained between the two series of replicate rBC samples (r = 0.90).